 Derby is served by 5 schools, including 2 primary, 3 combined.
 The average ICSEA score is 793, which is well below the national average of 1,000.
 Healthcare facilities include 1 public hospital.

-From an investment perspective, Derby offers a gross rental yield of 10.4%, rated as high yield.
-Property prices sit below the state median ($210K/$951K), suggesting a potential value opportunity.
+Looking at the investment signals, The gross rental yield works out to roughly 13.6%, which reads as high yield.
+Property prices sit below the state median ($210K/$951K), which can point to relative value.
 The price-to-income ratio of 2.4x is considered affordable.
 House prices have moved -16.0% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.